I’ve had an interesting week with WordPress. It’s been bad enough that I have to preface this post with a note.

 I’d like to think that my consistency would be something people would use to judge my actions, but I’ve learned people whom I’d trusted don’t.
 And yes, that’s sad.
 It’s depressing to find out people would rather jump to outrage and pointing fingers and blaming me than taking into consideration 10 years of work.

-Respect and Doubt Respect and Doubt
+Respect and Doubt

 Respect is both given and earned.
 You give people respect for a position, under the assumption they deserve it, and people either live up to that respect and thus earn more, or they don’t.
 But when you have an unknown person, you start from assuming good faith based on the hope that they have legitimately earned the position.